voximplant/kit-functions-sdk/README.md

 1. Implement the function and give it a name, then click the "Create" button to save it.
 1. You can use the function in your scenario or Contact Center:
     1. To add the function to your scenario, choose "function request" from the left menu.
-    1. To add the function to your Contact Center, open the channel settings and and choose Functions.
+    1. To add the function to your Contact Center, open the channel settings and choose Functions.